0xADE1A1DE/AssemblyLine/README.md

   int instr_size;

   /* displacement for the W0 prefix (following byte after the vector extension prefix VEX)
-   * check intel manaul section 3.1.1.2
+   * check intel manual section 3.1.1.2
    * (set this value to NA if not applicable to the instruction) */ int w0_disp;